ucx

 Functions

-int cxBufferInit (CxBuffer *buffer, void *space, size_t capacity, const CxAllocator *allocator, int flags)
+int cxBufferInit (CxBuffer *buffer, const CxAllocator *allocator, void *space, size_t capacity, int flags)

 Initializes a fresh buffer.